ayrna/orca/doc/orca-tutorial-2.md

 ### Regression (SVR)

 One very simple way of solving an ordinal classification problem is applying regression.
 This is, we train a regressor to predict the number of the category (where categories are coded with real consecutive values, `1`, `2`, ..., `Q`, which are scaled between 0 and 1, `0/(Q-1)=0`, `1/(Q-1)`, ..., `(Q-1)/(Q-1)`).
-Then, in order to predict categories, we round the real values predicted by the regressor to the nearest integer.
+Then, to predict categories, we round the real values predicted by the regressor to the nearest integer.

 ORCA includes one algorithm following this approach based on support vector machines: [Support Vector Regression (SVR)](../src/Algorithms/SVR.m).
 Note that SVR considers the epsilon-SVR model with an RBF kernel, involving three different parameters:
 - Parameter `C`, importance given to errors.